Memorial gateway to Mount Huashan near Xi'an, China

 Enjoy the best, most authentic Peking Duck you’ve ever tasted!

-This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation, all breakfasts and most dinners and lunches.
+This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation and some breakfasts.

 From the first conversation until you arrive home from your holiday, you’ll be looked after by one of our Travel Designers who has travelled extensively in the region and will give advice from their personal experience on how to make the most out of your trip.